Bethan Gwanas: Professional background

 She has also developed something of a reputation as a Welsh Michael Palin following her two S4C series Ar y Lein (On the Line) and Ar y Lein Eto (On the Line Again), in which she twice circumnavigated the world (though not continuously – she returned home during breaks in the filming).
 In the first series (2004) she followed line of latitude 52° north, the second series (2006) following line of longitude 5° west.
 These specific lines of latitude and longitude were chosen because they pass through Wales.
 At times her travels necessarily took her off these lines for geographical or political reasons, and on occasions variations were also made for the sake of interest.
 She kept a diary on both these trips, which were subsequently published to accompany the TV series.
-Her trips are characterised by falling in love with places to which she would dearly love to return some day.

 For some years she has written a weekly column in Yr Herald Cymraeg, which is now published only on a Wednesday as an appendix to The Daily Post in North Wales.
-Her articles are known for their openness and honesty, and reveal much of Gwanas's private life.
-Some of these articles have also been published as compilations, namely as Byd Bethan (Bethan's World) (out of print) and as Mwy o Fyd Bethan (More of Bethan's World).
+Some of these articles have also been published as compilations, namely as Byd Bethan (Bethan's World) and as Mwy o Fyd Bethan (More of Bethan's World).

 Gwanas was one of 10 contributors to the book Y Mynydd Hwn (On This Mountain), published in 2002, also available in English.
 This is a volume of pictures and essays on the mountains of Wales.
 Gwanas writes about Cadair Idris, the mountain on her doorstep.

 Gwanas regularly guests on S4C and Radio Cymru, and also at literary events and workshops throughout Wales.
 She has written work for radio, and also for the stage, including an adaptation of Stags and Hens (by Willy Russell) into Welsh for Fran Wen theatre company, and an adaptation (in English) of Peter Pan for primary schools through the BBC's education department.

 When asked which three words best described her, she replied "Brwdfrydig, Prysur, Aflonydd" (enthusiastic, busy, restless).

 She names her favourite Welsh-language authors as Gareth F. Williams, Manon Steffan Ros, Islwyn Ffowc Elis and Geraint V Jones, and her favourite English-language authors as Roddy Doyle, Isabel Allende, JK Rowling and Barbara Kingsolver.

-In February 2009 she featured in the second episode of Britain's Best Drives, talking about the Welsh language to the presenter, actor Richard Wilson, at Caernarfon.
+In February 2009 she appeared in the second episode of Britain's Best Drives, talking about the Welsh language to the presenter, actor Richard Wilson, at Caernarfon.